Submissions

 AUTHOR GUIDELINES AND WRITING TEMPLATE – DOWNLOAD

 The Jurnal Permukiman publishes scientific articles related to the field of human settlements, including original research, reviews, and conceptual developments.
 Submitted manuscripts must be original and must not have been previously published in any other scientific journal.
-Articles may be written in either Bahasa Indonesia or English, following proper academic writing standards.
+Articles may be written in either English, following proper academic writing standards.

 Manuscript Writing Guidelines: